 A powerful forward whose thunderous strike announced him to Colombia and whose career has chased that potential across continents.

-Roger Martínez announced himself with a bang.
-In 2016, the powerful forward, then with Argentine giants Racing Club, unleashed a stunning long-range goal against Colombia's rivals, Brazil, in the Copa América.
-That moment of individual brilliance cemented his place in the national team's imagination.
-His career since has been a globe-trotting search for consistency to match his explosive potential.
-Possessing a formidable blend of strength, pace, and a hammer of a left foot, Martínez has been a coveted asset, leading to high-profile moves to China's Jiangsu Suning and later to Mexico's Club América.
-While his club journey has seen fluctuating fortunes, his role for Colombia remains defined by that capacity for the spectacular—a super-sub capable of changing a game's physics with one swing of his boot.
-He embodies the modern footballer's nomadic path, carrying the hopes of a nation with every touch.
+Roger Martínez scored a stunning long-range goal against Brazil in the 2016 Copa América while playing for Racing Club.
+That moment of individual brilliance defined his role for Colombia.
+Possessing strength, pace, and a powerful left foot, he moved to China's Jiangsu Suning and later to Mexico's Club América.
+His club journey has seen fluctuating fortunes, but his capacity for the spectacular—a super-sub capable of changing a game with one swing of his boot—remains his hallmark.

 1981–1996